sleep-written/suspicious-session/README.md

     name: 'i-see-you',        // [ default = 'session-id' ] Name of the cookie to create
     maxAge: 15,               // [ default = 30 ] Time of session duration (in minutes)
     algorithm: 'aes-256-ccm', // [ default = 'aes-128-ccm' ] AES algorithm do you want to use

+    /** An optional object in case if you want to change the way
+     * of the library creates the cookies.
+     */
+    cookieOptions: {
+        secure: false
+    }
 }));
 ```